 WPS Museum Exhibit

-The WPS Museum is open the second Sunday of every month from March through December or by appointment.
+The WPS Museum is open by appointment.

+This year’s exhibit: Girls’ Toys 1820-1950’s.
 Over 200 items from a private collection.

-Spring Presentation and Dessert Sunday, March 10th, 2024
+Spring Presentation and Dessert Sunday, March 9th, 2025

-Spring Presentation and Dessert Sunday: March 10th, 2024, 2pm
+Spring Presentation and Dessert Sunday: March 9th, 2025, 2pm

-Annual Plant Faire, Saturday, May 11, 2024, 10am-1pm
+Annual Plant Faire, Saturday, May 10, 2025, 10am-1pm

-Annual Plant Faire: Saturday, May 11, 2024, 10am-1pm
+Annual Plant Faire: Saturday, May 10, 2025, 10am-1pm

 Annuals, perennials, herbs, ground cover, vegetables, and gardening items for your spring planting.
 Free to attend.
 Event, restrooms, and parking are adjacent and accessible.

-Community Potluck Supper, August 10, 2024, 6pm
+Community Potluck Supper, August 9, 2025, 6pm

-Community Potluck Supper, August 10, 2024, 6pm
+Community Potluck Supper, August 9, 2025, 6pm

 Everyone whose heart is in the greater Weymouth community is welcome to come and visit with friends and neighbors.
 We will provide plates, silverware, tables, coffee, tea and water.
 BYO beer or wine.
 Please bring an entrée, side dish, salad or dessert to share.
 Free to attend.
 Event, restrooms, and parking are adjacent and accessible.

-Weymouth Day: Saturday, September 21, 2024 10am-2pm
+Weymouth Day: Saturday, September 13, 2025 10am-2pm

-Weymouth Day: Saturday, September 21, 2024 10am-2pm
+Weymouth Day: Saturday, September 13, 2025 10am-2pm

 Historic Weymouth Cemetery: Open Daily Dawn to Dusk